jwplayer/applicaster-docs/target-screen.md

 ---
 layout: default
 title: Target screen
 nav_order: 300
 nav_exclude: false
 ---

-#  Movie screen
+#  Target screens
 {: .no_toc}

 - TOC
 {:toc}

-## Target screens
+## About target screens
 <img align="right" src="./img/movie-target.png" width="250">
 A target screen is where the user lands after selecting a media item from a homepage, library or any other page.